-Staff kicked off the development of the 2040 RTP in FY 2017/18.
-The 2040 RTP will incorporate the most recent planning requirements identified in the 2017 RTP Guidelines for RTPAs, the latest project information, and revenue assumptions for the region.
-The 2040 RTP will incorporate the work of and coordination with SACOG's MTP/SCS update to ensure consistency between the planning efforts due to the complexity and dynamic planning environment in the Sacramento Region.
+Staff will kick off the development of the 2045 RTP in FY 2020/21.
+The 2045 RTP will incorporate the most recent planning requirements identified in the RTP Guidelines for RTPAs, the latest project information, and revenue assumptions for the region.
+The 2045 RTP will incorporate the work of and coordination with SACOG's MTP/SCS update to ensure consistency between the planning efforts due to the complexity and dynamic planning environment in the Sacramento Region.
 The parallel schedules of the two efforts creates an opportunity to maximize efficiencies and effectiveness in addressing Placer's needs and goals.
 The technical coordination with SACOG will consist of the following activities:

-- Regional Transportation Modeling and Analysis PCTPA (SACOG Project #100-002-01P) - o This project includes SACOG staff time for Placer County-related travel demand and transportation modeling, data assembly, analysis, and monitoring work.
+- Model Development and Support PCTPA (SACOG Project #100-002-01P) - o This project includes SACOG staff time for Placer County-related travel demand and transportation modeling, data assembly, analysis, and monitoring work. - Regional Progress Report PCTPA (SACOG Project #100-02-10P) - The Regional Progress Report will provide data for integrated planning across demographic, economic, land use, housing and transportation indicators, and show how the region has changed since the last progress report released in June of 2017.